- What is the cost for Continuing and Professional Education courses?

 - Can I order multiple copies of my transcript?

-- Yes, but please bear in mind that the fee is charged per transcript.
+- Yes, but please bear in mind that a fee of $15.00 is charged per transcript.

 - Will my transcript contain all of the courses I've taken, both through Open Campus and UC Davis Continuing and Professional Education?